|Mason Jar Mug|

 It starts with fresh strawberries, rinsed and hulled.
 Hulled simply means coring the top part of the strawberry.

-In batches, puree the strawberries in a food processor or blender.
+In batches, puree the strawberries in a food processor, stand or immersion blender.

 This part is OPTIONAL.
-I do not like seeds of any berry and choose to push the strawberry pulp through a fine mesh.
+I do not like seeds of any berry and choose to push the strawberry pulp through a fine mesh strainer.
 If you don't mind seeds, you will be able to save some work and time!

-Freshly squeezed lemon juice is added to the strawberry pulp.
+Freshly squeezed lemon juice (tips) is added to the strawberry pulp.

 Make this recipe as written the first time.
 If you think it is too sweet, you can reduce it by two cups.
 I made a batch using Splenda and it tasted great!

-Use a candy or other cooking thermometer and bring the concentrate to 190°F. Do not boil.
+Use a candy or digital food thermometer and bring the concentrate to 190°F. Do not boil.
 You want to get it to a steaming point, where the sugar is dissolved and the ingredients are hot enough to put into the water bath canner.

-Hot juice is poured into HOT, clean jars.
+Hot juice is poured into HOT, clean pint size canning jars.

 The jar rims are cleaned with a wet paper towel to ensure a good seal.